tock/tock/doc/reference/trd-appid.md

 section defines them for clarity.
 The Tock kernel often uses the term "application" to refer to what this document calls a "process binary."

+**Process binary**: a Tock binary format (TBF)[TBF] object stored on a Tock device, containing TBF headers and an application binary.

 **Application**: userspace software developed and maintained by an individual, group, corporation, or organization that meets the requirements of a particular Tock device use case.
-An application can consist of a single userspace binary, multiple userspace binaries that run concurrently (an application split into several processes), or multiple userspace binaries only one of which runs at a time (an application with multiple versions).

-**Process binary**: a Tock binary format (TBF)[TBF] object stored on a Tock device, containing TBF headers and an application binary.
+An application can consist of multiple process binaries to support versioning.

 **Application binary**: a code image compiled to run in a Tock process.

 **Application identifier**: a numerical identifier for an application.

-**Global application identifier**: an application identifier which is globally unique.
-All instances of the application have this identifier and no instances of other applications have this identifier.

-**Local application identifier**: an application identifier which is locally unique.
-No instances of other applications on the same Tock device have this identifier.
+Every process binary has a single application identifier, and multiple process binaries can share the same application identifier.
+An application identifier can be persistent across boots or restarts of a process binary.

 **Application credentials**: data that binds an application identifier to an application binary.
 Application credentials are usually stored in Tock binary format[TBF] headers.

+**Verifier**: a component of the Tock kernel which is responsible for validating application credentials and assigning application identifiers.

+**Verifier Policy**: the algorithm that a Verifier uses to assign application identifiers to a process binary.
+A verifier policy defines a application identifier space.
+Tock kernels using different verifier policies may and often do assign different application identifiers for the same process binary.

+**Global application identifier**: an application identifier which is globally unique for the verifier policy that assigned it.
+All instances of the application loaded with that verifier policy have this identifier and no instances of other applications loaded with that Verifier policy have this identifier.

+**Local application identifier**: an application identifier which is locally unique for the verifier policy that assigned it.
+No other process binary on the same Tock device have this identifier.

 In normal use of Tock, process binaries are copied into an application flash region by a software tool.
 When the Tock kernel boots, it scans